Orlando Writing Schools

 Minor in Writing and Rhetoric

 Those majoring in subjects where communication is vital, such as public relations, publishing, or law, may benefit from this 18-credit minor in writing and rhetoric.
-A required course in rhetoric and civic involvement is supplemented by electives that include professional and disciplinary writing, writing theory and history, writing pedagogy, and grammar.
+A required course in the foundations of writing and rhetoric is supplemented by electives that include professional and disciplinary writing, writing theory and history, writing pedagogy, and grammar.

 Certificate in Public and Professional Writing

 This 12-hour program helps students enhance their writing and communication skills in public settings, including the workplace.
-Required courses explore community rhetoric and technical writing, with elective selections on essay writing, professional editing, and argumentative writing.
-Students must complete a writing portfolio.
+Required courses explore the foundations of writing and rhetoric, with elective selections on professional writing, professional editing, and rhetorical grammar.

 Bachelor of Arts in English - Creative Writing